wandb/docs/docs/guides/runs/intro.md

+For more information about how to organize multiple Runs in a project, see the [Runs Table](../app/features/runs-table.md) documentation.

+For a live example of a Project's Workspace, [see this example project](https://app.wandb.ai/example-team/sweep-demo).

 ## End a run
 W&B automatically calls [`wandb.finish`](../../ref/python/finish.md) to finalize and cleanup a run.
 However, if you call [`wandb.init`](../../ref/python/init.md) from a child process, you must explicitly call `wandb.finish` at the end of the child process.